marshaltudu14/shopify-lugdi/memory-bank/techContext.md

 - Relies heavily on Shopify's Storefront API for product, collection, and cart data.
 API rate limits and schema structure are constraints.
 - Internationalization logic depends on the structure defined in `lib/countries.ts` and URL routing (`/[country]/...`).
 - Performance optimization is crucial for a global audience (handled partly by Next.js features like Server Components, caching, etc.).
+- Testing infrastructure (Jest, RTL) is set up but the extent of test coverage is unknown.